Quality-aware Masked Diffusion Transformer for Enhanced Music Generation: Method

 where the previously masked tokens are now subject to prediction and refinement.
 In the decoding phase, the portions that were masked are gradually predicted, and throughout this entire phase, the quality token \(q_\text{vq}(s)\) is progressively infused and optimized.
 Subsequently, the split patches are unpatchified while the overlapped area is averaged to reconstruct the output noise and every token contributes to calculating the final loss:

 In the inference stage, the model can be guided to generate high-quality music through modified CFG:

-Here \(q_{vq}^\text{high}\) and \(q_{vq}^\text{low}\) indicate quantified p-MOS for guiding the model in a balance between generation quality and diversity.
+Here \(q_{vq}^\text{high}\) and \(q_{vq}^\text{low}\) indicate quantified \textit{p}-MOS for guiding the model in a balance between generation quality and diversity.
 After obtaining the sampled latent \(\hat{z_0}\) with DDIM sampler, we can finally generate the music using the VAE decoder.